Anar Nazirov

-Anar Nazirov (Anar Nəzirov; born 8 September 1985) is an Azerbaijani professional footballer who plays as a goalkeeper for Gabala FK.
+Anar Nazirov (Anar Nəzirov; born 8 September 1985) is an Azerbaijani professional footballer who plays as a goalkeeper for Zira.

 Career

 On 6 June 2013 he was released from his contract with Gabala.
 Nazirov then signed with fellow Azerbaijan Premier League side Sumgayit.
 On 13 January 2014, after six months with Sumgayit, Nazirov re-signed for Gabala on a one-year contract.

 In July 2015 Nazirov moved to newly promoted Zira FK, on a one-year contract.

 On 11 May 2017, Nazirov signed a new contract with Zira.

 On 6 January 2019, Nazirov returned to Gabala FK for a third spell with the club, signing on a 18-month contract from Zira.